 Synchronization is a built-in process in Microsoft Outlook that happens regularly whenever the PST files or OST file gets updated.
 That is as and when the Outlook sends and receives emails or any other folder is updated, simultaneously it even updates the Exchange Server about these changes.
 For example, when you edit, delete, send or receive an email in Microsoft Outlook, the changes will also be updated on the Microsoft Exchange Server.

-Change Profile Settings
+Change Profile Settings To Sync Outlook

 - Open Outlook -> File tab and select Account Settings